 - a tenant requests a transfer due to under-occupancy and then refuses two reasonable offers of alternative accommodation or

 - DCJ Housing asks a tenant to relocate due to under-occupancy and they refuse outright to move or refuse two reasonable offers of alternative accommodation.

 The vacant bedroom charge is only applicable to public housing tenants and is not applicable to tenants of community housing or Aboriginal Housing Office properties.

-Under the Social Housing Management Transfer program, if you are currently being charged the Vacant Bedroom Charge by FACS Housing and the management of the property is transferred to a community housing provider, you will continue to pay this charge until the end of your lease or you move into a smaller dwelling.
+Under the Social Housing Management Transfer program, if you are currently being charged the Vacant Bedroom Charge by DCJ Housing and the management of the property is transferred to a community housing provider, you will continue to pay this charge until the end of your lease or you move into a smaller dwelling.